 The 50/30/20 budget, which assigns 50% of your monthly income to needs, 30% to wants, and 20% to savings and debt repayment, is one that it is advised adopting.

-It can be difficult to decide whether to include vehicle savings in the “needs” or “wants” section of your budget, but consider this: You can travel to work in both a used base model automobile and a brand-new car with increased equipment, but the latter is more of a “desire.”
+It can be difficult to decide whether to include vehicle savings in the "needs" or "wants" section of your budget, but consider this: You can travel to work in both old cars and new vehicles with increased equipment, but the latter is more of a 'desire,' impacting your monthly take-home pay."

 3. Create A Budget